Southwest Airlines Co. research snapshot

 Trend status

-Above the 200-day moving average and near short-term support after the July 7 pullback
+Above the 200-day moving average and below the 50-day moving average after the post-earnings pullback

 Informational use only.
 This page is not investment advice.